Frequently Asked Questions

 Q: Do you prescribe medication?

 We do not have a psychiatrist at our practice.
 Therefore, we cannot prescribe medication.
 Many of our patients find medication is helpful, but many of them also progress well in therapy without medication.
 If you want to be evaluated for psychiatric medication, either contact your primary care physician or a psychiatrist.
 If you are already taking medication, we can coordinate care with your doctor.

 Q: Are there any issues or types of clients that you DON’T work with?

 A: We do not work with clients in acute crisis that need same day appointments.
 We do not see children under the age of 16.
 We do not conduct child custody evaluations nor do we provide custody recommendations.
 We also don’t provide treatment for substance use disorders, psychotic disorders (schizophrenia, schizoaffective disorder, etc), or personality disorders.
 Due to state licensing laws, we can only provide therapy and counseling to individuals residing in North Carolina.

 Q: Can I bring my emotion support animal to appointments?
 Do you write certification for emotional support pets?

-We are not able to allow clients to bring their animals with them to appointments due to liability insurance restrictions.
-We also do not offer emotion support letters for clients.
+No. We are not able to allow clients to bring their animals with them to appointments due to liability insurance restrictions.
+We also do not offer emotion support certification documents.
 We do have a therapy dog that works at the Lyckan location with Stephanie.
 Feel free to say hello when you see them in the waiting areas!